- Location: Essex

 - Route description:

-This is a gentle walk around the UK’s most easterly inhabited island, surrounded by silent tidal creeks and estuaries.
-Starting at the village of West Mersea the clockwise route quickly gets wilder as it follows the sea wall along the north coast alongside the Strood and Pyefleet Channels.
+The coast path around Mersea Island starts at West Mersea and quickly gets wilder as it follows the sea wall along the north coast alongside the Strood and Pyefleet Channels.
 Rounding the eastern tip of the island it passes the low small Jurassic cliffs and woodland of Cudmore Grove Park.
 Sand and shingle beaches, front gardens of holiday parks, large houses and colourful beach huts then dominate the south coast route back to West Mersea.

 - Getting there: